ansys/pyansys-dev-guide/doc/source/how-to/supporting-python-versions.rst

 <https://numpy.org/neps/nep-0029-deprecation_policy.html#support-table>`_.

 You can still install an older version from PyPI using `pip`_ as your package manager.
-When ``pip`` is used, it downloads and installs the most recent version of the library that supports your version of Python.
+When ``pip`` is used, it installs the most recent version of the library that supports your version of Python.
 You can enforce a minimum-required Python version within the ``setup.py`` file with this code: